spatialos/gdk-for-unity/docs/content/get-started/set-up.md

 - You need **Mac** build support if you are developing on a Windows PC and want to share your game with Mac users.<br/>
 - You need **Windows** build support if you are developing on a Mac and want to share your game with Windows PC users. <br/>
 - Unity gives you build support for your development machine (Windows or Mac) by default.

+#### Android and iOS support

+Mobile support is in pre-alpha.
+If you are developing a game for Android or iOS, refer to our GDK for Unity [mobile support documentation]({{urlRoot}}/content//mobile/overview)

 #### Need some help?